-Around eighty-five percent of England's heathland has disappeared over the last two centuries (English Nature, 2002: 2; Trueman et al., 2013: 170).
+Around eighty-five percent of England's heathland has disappeared over the last two centuries (Trueman et al., 2013: 170).
 While this has coincided with an almost exponential growth in housing and industry over the same period, urbanisation is only partly to blame.
-Many of our heaths have been destroyed by industry and mining, subsumed into forestry plantations or taken into cultivation to feed the country's ever growing population.
-The demise of widespread charcoal burning (which once created open heath-type spaces) has also played a part in heathland's decline (Trueman et al., 2013: 171).
+Many of our heaths have been taken into cultivation to feed the country's ever growing population; and the demise of widespread charcoal burning (which once created open heath-type spaces) has also played a part in heathland's decline (Trueman et al., 2013: 171).